pikvm/pikvm/docs/pico_hid.md

 # The Pico HID

+!!! tip "A fast way to get PS/2 on PiKVM V2+"
+    If you need PS/2 keyboard & mouse on PiKVM V2+ (except V4 Mini or DIY based on Zero 2 W boards), you can use a faster and easier way: [The Pico HID Bridge](pico_hid_bridge.md).

 The Pico HID is a part of [DIY PiKVM V1](v1.md) platform that performs keyboard and mouse emulation.
 It has excellent compatibility, and emulates USB by default, including two mouse modes: absolute and relative.